Art Programs and Requirements

 Please note that there have been changes made to the Studio Art Major curriculum.

-Art History is inextricably linked to many collateral fields of study, including the hands-on studio arts, aesthetics, anthropology, computers, English literature, foreign languages, history, mass communications, psychology, religious studies, and even science.
+Art History is inextricably linked to many collateral fields of study, including the hands-on studio arts, aesthetics, anthropology, digital and information technologies, literature, foreign languages, history, mass communications, psychology, religious studies, and even science.

 The Art History track requires a minimum of 36 semester hours.
 While the total of 120 hours for a bachelor’s degree remains constant for all undergraduates, each Art History major will want to tailor a supporting program to meet his or her own learning and career interests.

 The Art History track differs from those in Studio Art and Graphic Design in that participation in a gallery exhibition is not required.
-Instead, a two-semester research project is required in the senior year, one that culminates in a single written paper or equivalent body of work.
-These alternatives include the possibility of curating an exhibition in the SXU Gallery or the creation of a thematically defined Home Page and directory of links for the World Wide Web.
-And, of course, a substantive research paper is always welcome.
+Instead, an internship with a relevant cultural institution and a one-semester research project is required in the senior year, culminating in a single written paper or equivalent body of work.

 Prospective Art and Design majors are offered a range of courses that differ by area of specialization: